-The second Annual General Meeting for Women in Racing (WiR) will be held at the Northern Racing College on 22 May where the results of the election to the WiR committee will be announced.
+The second Annual General Meeting for Women in Racing (WiR) took place at the Northern Racing College on 22 May where we were delighted to welcome Susannah Gill and Hollie Watts to the committee.

 To pick up a copy of the Racing Post leaves you in little doubt that the politics of racing remains the preserve of men.
 From Levy negotiations, prize money and fixture lists through to the recent delegation of British Racing’s representatives to China, it’s clear men are the rule and women the exception.

 Yet when you scratch the surface of the sport it’s very often women who are doing the vital roles that actually get the show on the road.
 From the day-to-day running of racecourses, events, hospitality, PR and marketing, through to charities, trainers’ yards, riding and ownership women are indispensable to racing in Great Britain.

 The scope of the contribution made by women is too often not recognised, which I believe is a missed opportunity for both women and racing.
 Women need to be braver and push for promotion rather than being content to stay in familiar and comfortable roles.
 In return the racing world should be better geared to allow this to happen, as should the business world more generally.

 I believe we need to highlight the work women are already doing in order to try and ensure an environment is created where more women have the skills and opportunities to reach the higher echelons of the sport.
 I would be thrilled to be elected to the Committee of Women in Racing in order to be able to help make this happen.
 I believe this would be good for women, but crucially also good for racing.